artem-zinnatullin/java-uncheck-exceptions/README.md

 Project has two modules:

 - `uncheck-exceptions-codegen` generates bytecode that can throw checked exception as unchecked (has unit tests).
-- `uncheck-exceptions-integration-test` consumes uncheck-exceptions.jar to and runs integration tests to make sure library works as expected.
+- `uncheck-exceptions-integration-test` consumes generated `uncheck-exceptions.jar` and runs integration tests to make sure library works as expected.

 ### Building